basicpage/basicpage.github.io/README.md

   picture is rounded or left as a square.
   By default, it is square.

+- `pronouns`: A string to show your pronouns.

 ### OpenGraph

 OpenGraph carries information that used by social media and messaging app to